websight-io/docs/docs/docs/developers/development/index.md

             └── pagesspace          - example pages space template
 ```

-The application root should be under the /apps resource and must contain the property `sling:resourceType" = "ws:Application`.
+The application root should be under the `/apps` resource and must contain the property `sling:resourceType" = "ws:Application`.
-Folders containing components and templates must be named ‘components’ and ‘templates’ and be under the application root resource.
-Different relative paths could be set by providing ‘components’ or ‘templates’ properties with relative paths to components or templates folders located under the application root resource.
+Folders containing components and templates must be named `components` and `templates` and be under the application root resource.
+Different relative paths could be set by providing `components` or `templates` properties with relative paths to components or templates folders located under the application root resource.
 Otherwise, components and templates will not be available in the authoring UI.

 ## Pages Space template